Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 ### Goal

-It is well known that the spiking activity of some STN neurons in patients with Parkinson’s disease shows rhythmic properties in the beta frequency range, 11–30 Hz [[Jasper & Andrews, 1938](https://doi.org/10.1001/archneurpsyc.1938.02270010106010); [Brittain & Brown, 2014](https://doi.org/10.1016/j.neuroimage.2013.05.084)].
+It is well known that the spiking activity of some STN neurons in patients with Parkinson’s disease shows rhythmic properties in the beta frequency range, 11–30 Hz (<a href="https://doi.org/10.1001/archneurpsyc.1938.02270010106010" target="blank">[Jasper & Andrews, 1938]</a>, <a href="https://doi.org/10.1016/j.neuroimage.2013.05.084" target="blank">[Brittain & Brown, 2014]</a>).
 The neurosurgeon hypothesizes that information related to the movement task, such as the planning versus the movement period and whether the movement is to the left or right, will influence this rhythmic spiking activity.
 Our goal is to characterize the spiking properties, identify whether rhythmic activity is present and statistically significant, and how such activity is influenced by the task variables.

 ### Tools<a id="tools"></a>

 We extend some of the tools already developed for studying rhythms and modeling spike trains.
-Many of the basic visualization tools, such as raster plots, ISI histograms, and autocorrelation functions are useful without modification.
+Many of the [basic visualization tools](../08/), such as raster plots, ISI histograms, and autocorrelation functions are useful without modification.
 We compute spectral estimators for spiking data using the same methods as before, but we have to think carefully about how to interpret the spectrum of a point process.
-Finally, we extend the GLM methods we previously developed for spike train data to allow us to model history-dependent, non-Poisson spiking processes.
+Finally, we extend the [GLM methods we previously developed for spike train data](../09/) to allow us to model history-dependent, non-Poisson spiking processes.

 ```{code-cell} ipython3
 # Import the usual suspects ...